jrlanglois/JRLCodingStandard/README.md

 ## Encoding

-Seeing that the source code you are working on is important enough to warrant your time - intend it to be cross-platform.

 For all compilers, old and new, comments and code must be written in [ASCII](https://en.wikipedia.org/wiki/ASCII).
 There is no guarantee that a compiler will work fine with just any code page - some even throw warnings (e.g.: [Microsoft Visual Studio C4819](https://msdn.microsoft.com/en-us/library/ms173715.aspx))!

 Put it this way: you definitely don't want to pick up source code and have to port it to an old compiler, only to have the pleasant waste of time of fixing encoding.